staymylove/staymylove.github.io/_pages/about.md

 # News
 - \[2024.05\] I join Cure Lab in CUHK as research assistant, supervised by Qiang Xu, and incoming PhD in August.
 - \[2024.04\] I join KAUST as a visiting student, supervised by Mohamed Elhoseiny.
+- \[2024.04\] Our work 3DMIT is accepted by ICME-3DMM, selected as candidates of best paper award.
 - \[2023.10\] I receive Singapore International Pre-Graduate Award(SIPGA) by I2R of A STAR.
 - \[2023.08\] I join Beijing Shuyuan Research Center as a research intern.
 My research interets include multi-modal LLM and 3D world LLM.
 - \[2023.07\] I join The Chinese University of Hong Kong(Shenzhen) by [Prof. Xiaoguang Han](https://gaplab.cuhk.edu.cn/).
 My research interets and fields are AIGC and 3D generation.